resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 - **public**: contains static files eg html files, images, audio files, et al

-- **node_modules**: this contains all of the project dependencies aka those 1789 or so things that were installed when you
+- **node_modules**: this contains all of the project dependencies aka those 1789 or so things that were installed when you did the create-react-app

 - **package.json**: lists out all the project dependencies that the project will have and also their configuration.
 Updates can be made to this as progress is made during the project.